oracle/truffleruby/doc/user/compatibility.md

 but not enough to run anything serious.

-We provide our own included implementation of the interface of the `ffi` gem, like JRuby and Rubinius, but the implemention of this is limited at the moment.
+We provide our own included implementation of the interface of the `ffi` gem, like JRuby and Rubinius.
+The implementation should be fairly complete and passes all the specs of the `ffi` gem except for some rarely-used corner cases.

 #### Safe levels